Little Navmap Logo

 The complete history is saved and restored when starting Little Navmap.

-9.3.9.
-Remove all Highlights and Selections Remove all Highlights and Selections
+9.4.9.
+Remove all Highlights and Selections

-Deselect all entries in the flight plan table, all search result tables and remove all highlight marks from the map.
-Use this to get a clean view of the map while flying.
+Deselect all entries in the flight plan table, all search result tables and removes all highlight marks from the map.
+Also clears the procedure preview enabled with Preview all Procedures in the window Search Procedures.

-9.3.10.
-Remove all Range Rings Remove all Range Rings
+9.4.10.
+Remove all Range Rings

 Removes the respective user features which are range rings, navaid range rings, measurement lines, airport traffic patterns, user placed MSA diagrams and user holdings from the map.